b0ndt/boris.io/data-privacy.md

 You can opt-out of having your activity on the website made available to Google Analytics by installing the Google Analytics opt-out browser add-on ([tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout) for your web browser.
 The Google Analytics opt-out browser add-on provides visitors with the ability to prevent their data from being collected and used by Google Analytics.
 The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing information with Google Analytics about visits activity.
 For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [www.google.com/intl/en/policies/privacy/](http://www.google.com/intl/en/policies/privacy/)

-PLUGINS UND TOOLS

 GOOGLE WEB FONTS

 For uniform representation of fonts, this page uses web fonts provided by Google.
-When you open a page, your browser loads the required web fonts into your browser cache to display texts and fonts correctly.
+When you open a page your browser loads the required web fonts into your browser cache to display texts and fonts correctly.

 For this purpose your browser has to establish a direct connection to Google servers.
 Google thus becomes aware that our web page was accessed via your IP address.
 The use of Google Web fonts is done in the interest of a uniform and attractive presentation of my website.
 This constitutes a justified interest pursuant to Art.
 6 (1) (f) DSGVO.